bbcarchdev/liblod-php/README.md

 php tools/phpunit.phar --bootstrap vendor/autoload.php tests/integration
 ```

 **Note that the integration tests work against the live [Acropolis stack](http://acropolis.org.uk/) and other LOD sites, so you will need a network connection to run them.
 They can also be somewhat fragile, as the number of statements for Acropolis resources may periodically change, depending on what's being ingested.
-This can cause occasionally cause test failures.**
+This can occasionally cause test failures.**

 ## Code coverage